Recently we were specifically asked for a spring landscape photography list.

 In the spring when you photograph long exposure waterfalls or the milky way, a remote shutter release is essential for decreasing camera shake caused by the pressure of your finger activating the camera shutter.
 Using this item results in sharper images overall as well.

-I’ve used expensive and cheap models and find that most remote shutter release products wear out quickly.
-I always carry an extra because it’s frustrating when the shutter release goes out on you in the middle of a shoot.
+We’ve used expensive and cheap models and find that most remote shutter release products wear out quickly.
+We always carry an extra because it’s frustrating when the shutter release goes out on you in the middle of a shoot.

 You can compensate for this by using the camera timer, but it is inconvenient.
 You will need to search for a remote shutter release for your specific camera model.